ohira-s/PicoFM_Synth/Doc/UsersManual.md

 5) UNIS:1

 You can change the unison mode, value is from 0 to 9.
 0 is for Not-Unison mode.
-PiFMS plays one tone for a note.
+PiFM+S plays one tone for a note.
-In case of from 1 to 9, PiFMS plays an original tone with another tone.
+In case of from 1 to 9, PiFM+S plays an original tone with another tone.
 The other tone has a frequency adding UNIS(Hz) value to the original tone.
-PiFMS can play 6 notes maximum in the unison mode.
+PiFM+S can play 6 notes maximum in the unison mode.

 ## 7. ALGORITHM